AmirMK/scence-to-style/README.md

    ```

 5. **Create a Google Storage Bucket**
-   The app uses this bukcet to store the recommendations.
+   The app uses this bucket to store the recommendations.
 Run the below command on GCP cloud shell:
     ```bash
    gsutil mb gs://<your-bucket-name>
    ```